shtse8/FireSchema/memory-bank/progress.md

 -   **Repository Structure:**
     -   Runtime packages (`fireschema-ts-client-runtime`, `fireschema-ts-admin-runtime`, `fireschema_dart_runtime`) now reside in **separate, independent GitHub repositories**.
     -   These runtime repositories are linked back into the main `firestore-odm` repository as **Git submodules** within the `packages/` directory.
+    -   **`.gitignore` files have been added** to each runtime submodule directory to exclude build artifacts/dependencies.
 -   **Build & Development:**
     -   Build system using Bun/TSC (`tsc -b`) successfully builds the core CLI package (`build:root`).
     -   Development tooling standardized on Bun in the main repo.